Riya050302/Lab1-Counterfork/task2/readme.md

 Code for 7-seg display expained:

+top count is a 32 bit number, verlilator does simulate the width given.
+Verilator with choose widths to simulate quickly.
+By cast to int it implies its 32 bit width.
+The more you shift to the right the. more least significant values you drop.
+Bitwise and with 0xFF to remove additional 0's.

 ## STEP 3

 **How the Vbuddy button can be used to toggle counter start/stop:** Vbuddy’s rotary encode has a push-button switch.
 Vbuddy keeps an internal flag which, by default, will toggle between ‘0’ and ‘1’ each time the button is pressed.